-- Traveling by ferry.
-The best way to travel between the close-by islands is ferries.
+- Travelling by ferry.
+The best way to travel between the close-by islands is by ferry.

 - Renting a car is possible, too.
 In fact, the best way of getting around inside each island is to rent a car.
 Taxis are expensive, and the bus network is not that great.

 - Don’t expect picture-perfect white or golden sand beaches.
 Yes, there are a couple, but most beaches in the Azores are with dark sand — of volcanic origin.
 Also, the island is best known for its nature, not its beaches.

 - The Azores is an affordable vacation spot.
 Prices are almost the same as in mainland Portugal.